 - People must respond to the announcement.
 Sinners who hear the announcement must repent of their sins and trust Christ for salvation, as opposed to their own morality or good deeds.
 Though other aspects of their new life in Christ will follow, like baptism, the Lord’s Supper, Bible reading, and prayer, sinners are saved by God’s grace through faith and in Christ alone.

 While some still consider denominational affiliation, theology and doctrine, and other now-considered “traditional” reasons, many people base their decision on factors like,

 - Musical style: some people prefer worship bands with drums, electric guitars, and simple lyrics.
 Others prefer singing older songs from hymnals, with instrumentation for accompaniment only.
 Whatever a person’s preference is, many people consider musical style in their decision about what church to attend and only later learn what it believes and why.

 - Children’s ministries: some people won’t consider a church unless it has a vibrant children’s ministry.
 Some churches impress visitors with hallways, buildings, and other facilities that are devoted to children.
 They stress the importance of safety and fun.
 Only later do parents realize what their child is learning.
-Sadly, some parents see church as a glorified daycare who can give them a break for a few hours on Sunday mornings.
+Sadly, some parents see the church as a glorified daycare that can give them a break for a few hours on Sunday mornings.

 - People choose a church based on its facilities.
 Comfortable chairs, air conditioning, and large screens are appealing to many people.
 It can be easy to prioritize comfort over more important aspects of a church.